absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 # **Quantum Mechanic**
 Quantum Mechanic is the interactive Slack interface of Subatomic.
-Below are the commands and their explanations that you'll encounter while interacting this interface.
+Below are the commands and their explanations that you'll encounter while interacting with this interface.

 ## Quick Reference
 The below sections have the commands grouped by functionality and with very brief explanations to help you browse them.
 You can use the links for the commands to navigate to the full description of what each command does.